Chelsea 1-2 Liverpool: Jurgen Klopp's set-piece kings show they have all the tools to win Premier League | Goal.com

 Their 2-1 win over Chelsea at Stamford Bridge restores their five-point cushion at the top of the Premier League.
 That’s seven successive away league wins for Jurgen Klopp’s side – a new club record.
 They’ve won their last 15, home and away, and are on their best unbeaten run, 23 games, since 1990.

-We know what happened that year, of course, and the desire to end that torturous, 29-year wait for a league championship burns as fiercely as it ever has.
+We know what happened that year, of course, and the desire to end that torturous wait for a league championship burns as fiercely as it ever has.
 Results like this, though, only reinforce the idea that perhaps, just perhaps, this really will be Liverpool’s year.

 Chelsea, traditionally, is a place where they struggle.
 Only at Old Trafford have they lost more Premier League games down the years, and Klopp had been surprised to learn at his press conference on Friday that his team had won only one of their last 12 away games against their top-six rivals.